QualiSystems/Amazon-AWS-Cloud-Provider-Shell-2G/docs/readme.md

 The Apps can be modeled a variety of types of services, depending on the Cloud Provider, including VMs, Containers, or Emulated instances.

-### Kubernetes Cloud Provider Shell 2G
+### Amazon AWS Cloud Provider Shell 2G
-Kubernetes Cloud Provider Shell 2G provides you with apps deployment and management capabilities on a Kubernetes cluster.
+Amazong AWS Cloud Provider Shell 2G provides you with app deployment and management capabilities on AWS EC2.

-The shell supports connection to a self managed cluster, an Azure Kubernetes Service cluster, or an Amazon Elastic Kubernetes Service cluster.
+The shell supports connection to a AWS EC2.

-For more information on Kubernetes, see the vendor's official product documentation.
+For more information on AWS, see the vendor's official product documentation.

 ### Standard version
-Kubernetes Cloud Provider Shell 2G is based on the Cloud Provider Standard version **1.0.0**.
+Amazon AWS Cloud Provider Shell 2G is based on the Cloud Provider Standard version **1.0.0**.

 For detailed information about the shell’s structure and attributes, see the [Cloud Provider Standard](https://github.com/QualiSystems/cloudshell-standards/blob/master/Documentation/cloud_provider_standard.md) in GitHub.

 ### Requirements

-Release: Kubernetes Cloud Provider Shell 2G
+Release: AMazong AWS Cloud Provider Shell 2G

 ▪ CloudShell version **9.3 and above**

-▪ Kubernetes version **1.18**

 **Note:** If your CloudShell version does not support this shell, you should consider upgrading to a later version of CloudShell or contact customer support.